aquavitae/norman/doc/source/data.rst

 Tables
 ------

-Tables are instances of the `TableMeta` metaclass, and records are instances of tables.
-Methods which apply to tables, therefore, are defined in `TableMeta`.
+Tables are implemented as a class, with records as instances of the class.
+Accordingly, there are many class-level operations which are only applicable to a `Table`, and others which only apply to records.  `Table` operations are defined in `TableMeta`, the metaclass used to create `Table`.

-.. class TableMeta
+.. class:: TableMeta

     Base metaclass for all tables.